kalisjoshua/kalisjoshua.me/articles/plugable_apis.md

-Title: Plug-able APIs [DRAFT]
+Title: Plug-able APIs
-Date: 24 Nov 2013
+Date: 30 Nov 2013
 Tags: Best Practices, JavaScript, Opinion

-The most important idea - or technique - I ever learned in JavaScript programming, I learned from looking through the jQuery source code.
+The most important idea I ever learned in JavaScript programming, I learned from looking through the jQuery source.

 The abstract idea is quite simple and even has a phrase in common use to describe it; 'Eat Your Own Dog Food'.
 Or in the case of an API; 'Consume Your Own API'.
 This will subtly affect many decisions during development.